 dried.
 In our own research, we found that among users, single-hose models often

-chimes in to say that "Ultimately, it seems that dual hose units are
+Digs chimes in to say that "Ultimately, dual hose units are better than

-slightly better than single hose units in terms of pure cooling power, but it's
+single hose units in terms of pure cooling power on the hottest days," but

 Why most portable air conditioners get mediocre reviews